 OZ Effect: Initial Goals

-OZ has had a tremendous positive impact on our inpatient population of ages 0-5 years old.
-After just 10 months after the launch of OZ, positive results are evident.
+OZ has had a tremendous positive impact on our inpatient under the age of five.
+Two years after the launch of OZ, positive results are evident.
 The effects of OZ have reached beyond the initial goals.
 Staff have reported improvement in social skills, communication skills, emotional development, and patients’ sleep, not to mention, expedited progress in meeting physical therapy goals, improvement in chronic respiratory conditions, and much more.
 Patients’ families also report positive impacts as OZ provides caregivers with the opportunity to play with their children and become comfortable helping them engage in typical childhood development activities.

 These goals were the guiding principles for the creation of OZ.
 We wanted to prevent the delays